Kotlin/dokka/docs/src/doc/docs/user_guide/base-specific/frontend.md

 User can choose to add or override those files.
 Resources will be overridden when in `pluginConfiguration` block there is a resource with the same name.

+## Modifying footer

+Dokka supports custom messages in the footer via `footerMessage` string property on base plugin configuration.
+Keep in mind that this value will be pased exactly to the output html, so it has to be valid and escaped correctly.

+## Separating inherited members

+By setting a boolean property `separateInheritedMembers` dokka will split inherited members (like functions, properties etc.) from ones declared in viewed class.
+Separated members will have it's own tabs on the page.

 ### Examples
 In order to override a logo and style it accordingly a simple css file named `logo-styles.css` is needed: